-2.3.5 Runtime Monitor Behavior
+2.3.6 Runtime Monitor Behavior

-When a predicate is checked at runtime, function e_acsl_assert is called.
+When a predicate is checked at runtime function \\e\acsl\assert is called.
 By default this function does nothing if the predicate is valid, and prints an error message and aborts the execution (by raising an ABORT signal via a call to the C function abort) if the predicate is invalid.
-If E-ACSL detects that its verdict is not trustable (see Section 2.5.4), it prints a warning with its guess and continues the execution.

-The default behavior of e_acsl_assert can be altered using --fail-with-code=CODE option of e-acsl-gcc.sh that uses exit(CODE) instead of abort.
+The default behavior of \\e\acsl\assert can be altered using --fail-with-code=CODE option of e-acsl-gcc.sh that uses exit(CODE) instead of abort.